 Boosting your blood flow through therapeutic facial cupping can, therefore, help to mitigate the harmful effects on free radicals on the quality of the skin.
 With repeated treatment, this can contribute to a more youthful appearance overall.

 Studies suggest that wet cupping (in which the skin is punctured prior to the application of suction, drawing a small amount of blood into the cup) has antioxidant and detoxifying effects.
-This not only helps to reduce oxidative stress on skin cells, but may also be the mechanism by which the treatment clears acne.
+Wet Cupping should never be performed by anyone not professional trained in wet cupping as improper technique can result in scarification, infection and other dangers.
+Wet cupping not only helps to reduce oxidative stress on skin cells, but may also be the mechanism by which the treatment clears acne.

 Facial cupping can reduce the appearance of fine lines and wrinkles